sabitertan/BlazorBarcodeScanner/README.md

 ### Capturing a picture from the stream
 #### Direct capture
-In some application it might be useful if a picture can be useful to take a still image of the video stream while decoding.
+In some applications it might be useful to take a still image of the video stream while decoding.
 Therefor the component features an API call to capture such an image as base64 encoded JPEG image.
 ```html
     <BlazorBarcodeScanner.ZXing.JS.BarcodeReader @ref="_reader"